bibleexchange/courses/doctrine-3/1800_trinity-doctrine-defined.md

 ## The phrase Triune God is also used to describe the Trinity

-### Refers to the Tri -- unity of God
+### Refers to the tri-unity of God

 ### Three Persons within One God

-### The Scriptural word Godhead is also used to refer to The Three Persons within One God
+### The Scriptural word Godhead is also used to refer to the three persons within One God

-> For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse:(Rom 1:20)
+> For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse:&mdash;Romans 1:20

-## Within the One God are Three distinct Persons: The Father, The Son, and The Holy Ghost.
+## Within the One God are Three distinct Persons: The Father, The Son, and The Holy Ghost

-### They are co--eternal
+### They are co-eternal

 ### They are equal in power